 - Many schools and companies in Cambodia prefer to hire tutors who are already on the ground so if you are not already in Cambodia or you are not willing to travel to Cambodia then you may find it harder to find a job.

 |$800 to $1,000|

 Because Russia is an extremely large country with a massive population spread out over 6,000,000 square miles, the demand for ESL teachers is great.
 So great, in fact, that it is often quite easy to find jobs even if you do not have a university degree.
 Russia is a country that is rich in history and boasts an extremely diverse landscape that teachers can explore.
 However, if you are more inclined to warmer weather you may be put off by the extreme winters.
-The coldest inhabited place on earth is located in the far east of Russia and while not all of the country is this extreme it is still an extremely cold place throughout much of the year and you will need to be prepared for this if you plan on living and teaching for any length of time.
+The coldest inhabited place on earth is located in the far east of Russia and while not all of the country is this extreme it is still a very cold place throughout much of the year.
+You will need to be prepared for this if you plan on living and teaching in the country for any length of time.

 - As mentioned, there is a great demand for native English speakers who can teach English to the large and widely distributed population of the country.
 Because Russia isn’t necessarily at the top of the list for teaching ESL you will no doubt have better odds of securing a job then in a location where the competition is greater and schools have a wide selection of candidates to choose from.